madhukar93/krm-functions/README.md

 but the standard and implementations are at a nascent stage.
 Kubevela, it's canonical implementation renders cue templates to generate resources on the server side which is very different from the implementation we are going for.
 Plus this doesn't look very appetizing
 <https://kubevela.io/docs/tutorials/k8s-object#deploy-with-cli>

+### Why not helm?

+templating is bad

+- templating is just programming in an inferior 'stringly typed' environment
+- coding, debugging, testing etc is harder
+- Writing significant logic is hard

+ why KRM functions are better -

+- can use any programming language and it's ecosystem
+- functions have single responsibility
+- functions are composable (they can be 'piped'), easier to do cross cutting concerns
+- can reuse code between k8s operators and client side functions
+- can be used for more than just config generation, can be used for transformation and validation

 ## links